 About in-library Reserves

 The Reserve Room is located on the lower floor in the south wing of the library.
-Materials kept behind the desk in the Reserve Room include books owned by the library and books readings and other materials owned by individual professors.
-These materials typically consist of required readings assigned by faculty to their classes and some books and other materials that are in high demand.
+Materials kept behind the desk in the Reserve Room include books owned by the Library, as well as books readings and other materials owned by individual professors.
+These materials typically consist of required readings assigned by faculty to their classes, in addition to some books and other materials that are in high demand.

 Borrowing in-library reserve materials